timnoorlander/great-reads/README.md

 ### API complexity

 I introduced quite some complexity to improve the response time from the API, especially in the `getLatestBooks()` function.
-Unfortunately this seemed to be necessary, because querying the OpenLibrary search API without any parameters results is not performant and even results in a timeout.
+Unfortunately this seemed to be necessary, because querying the OpenLibrary search API without any parameters does not seem to be performant and even results in a timeout.
 Therefore I decided to create a separate `getLatestBooks()` function that only select books from this and last year. `getBooks()` returns all books regardless of the year of publication and is therefore only used for the search results.